andreasarreqi/rap-quiz/README.md

 # Rap Quiz
 ![Alt text](assets/images/am%20i%20responsive.png)

+- The deployed app can be found [here](https://andreasarreqi.github.io/rap-quiz/)
 ## Introduction

 Welcome to my very own rap quiz.
 As soon as you go into the live webiste there are 2 paragraphs.